Alexandria Port: Modern era

-Muhammad Ali of Egypt issued the order to restore and partly retrace the freshwater canal from the Nile upon his ascension to power.
+The ancient port was renovated by Muhammad Ali of Egypt in his efforts to revive Alexandria which had been reduced to a small fishing village by the late medieval era.
+Muhammad Ali issued the order to restore and partly retrace the freshwater canal from the Nile upon his ascension to power.
 On its completion in 1820 it was named the Mahmoudiyah Canal.
 Under Muhammad Ali's rule, Alexandria shipyard was founded.

 During World War I, the British Mediterranean Expeditionary Force that took part in the Gallipoli Campaign used the established port of Alexandria as its main base for troops and supplies bound for the landing at Cape Helles.

 By the late 20th century sea trade through the Port of Alexandria was exceeding its capacity.
 A new port was built at El-Dekheila during the 1980s with facilities for container shipping and infrastructure to serve the nearby steel factory.
 In addition to the Port of Dekheila and the Western Port of Alexandria, the city's ports include those at Abu Qir and Sidi Krer, as well as Alexandria's old Eastern Port which is no longer used for shipping freight.